The Stealth Coup: US Democracy Fades As WTO Seizes Control For Multinational (Transnational) Corporations...

 Trade policy has similarly been moving from elected hands to unelected

-private interests and global bureaucrats
+private interests and global bureaucrats who better represent the

 multinational trade and investment communities.
 This includes